Psychological Testing for Autism & Related Conditions

 The purpose of psychological testing is to gain a comprehensive understanding of an individual’s strengths and areas for growth.
-These insights help inform targeted treatment planning across social, adaptive, communication, and educational domains.
-If you have concerns about your child or adolescent’s behavior or development, psychological testing can offer meaningful clarity and guidance to support their unique needs.
+These insights help inform targeted treatment planning across social, adaptive, occupational, and educational domains.
+If you have concerns about behavior or development, psychological testing can offer meaningful clarity and guidance to support unique needs.

 Available Services